kvttt/kvttt.github.io/_pages/about.md

 ---

+I am currently a Ph.D student in the [Department of Electrical and Computer Engineering](https://www.bu.edu/eng/academics/departments-and-divisions/electrical-and-computer-engineering/) at Boston University.

 I recently graduated from UNC Chapel Hill with a Bachelor of Science in Public Health in Biostatistics, a Bachelor of Science in Mathematics, and a minor in Chemistry.

 During my time at UNC Chapel Hill, I had worked at the [UNC BRAIN Lab](https://bbm.web.unc.edu/) in the [Biomedical Research Imaging Center (BRIC)](https://www.med.unc.edu/bric/) as a Research Assistant since September 2021 under the supervision of Dr. Gang Li.
-My work focuses on developing infant-dedicated deep learning tools for image registration and volumetric atlas construction for the early developing brain.
+My work focused on developing infant-dedicated deep learning tools for image registration and volumetric atlas construction for the early developing brain.

-I previously worked as a Learning Assistant for BIOL 252L: Fundamentals of Human Anatomy and Physiology Laboratory for 4 semesters.
+I previously worked as a Lab Assistant for BIOL 252L: Fundamentals of Human Anatomy and Physiology Laboratory for 4 semesters.
 I had also been volunteering at the Emergency Department at UNC Hospitals for 2 years since January 2023.

-Currently, I am a visiting student at the [Advanced MRI Acquisition Lab](https://mriacq-lab.martinos.org) at the [Athinoula A. Martinos Center for Biomedical Imaging](https://www.martinos.org) at Massachusetts General Hospital under the supervision of Dr. Fuyixue Wang and Dr. Zijing Dong.
+Since March 2024, I have worked as a visiting student at the [Advanced MRI Acquisition Lab](https://mriacq-lab.martinos.org) at the [Athinoula A. Martinos Center for Biomedical Imaging](https://www.martinos.org) at Massachusetts General Hospital under the supervision of Dr. Fuyixue Wang and Dr. Zijing Dong.
 My research focuses on developing deep learning reconstruction and accelerated acquisition methods to achieve fast and robust mesoscale diffusion MRI in vivo.
-I will be joining Boston University as a Ph.D. student in Electrical Engineering in Fall 2025.

-In my free time, I enjoy snowboarding, badminton, cooking Chinese food, and [photography](https://kvttt.myportfolio.com/).
+In my free time, I enjoy Chinese hiphop, snowboarding, badminton, cooking Chinese food, and [photography](https://kvttt.myportfolio.com/).

 You may find my CV here: [Kaibo's Curriculum Vitae](/files/Kaibo_Tang_CV.pdf).